 |Mood symptoms||No mood symptoms|

 |Female gender Gender Gender Dysphoria||Male gender Gender Gender Dysphoria|

 |Good premorbid condition (education, work)||Poor premorbid condition (no education, no work)|

 The following conditions are differential diagnoses for schizophrenia:

 |Schizophrenia||> 6 months (with at least 1 month of active phase symptoms)||Yes||Yes||Yes|

 |Brief psychotic disorder Brief psychotic disorder Brief psychotic disorder is the presence of 1 or more psychotic symptoms lasting more than 1 day and less than 1 month.
 An episode is often stress-related with a sudden onset, and the patient fully returns to baseline functioning after an episode.
 Brief Psychotic Disorder||1 day to 1 month||No||Yes||Yes|

 |Schizophreniform disorder||> 1 month, < 6 months||No||Yes||Yes, rare|

-|Schizoaffective disorder||Current mood episodes with active phase of schizophrenia plus at least 2 weeks of lifetime history of delusions or hallucinations without mood symptoms||Yes||Yes||Yes, predominantly|
+|Schizoaffective disorder Schizoaffective disorder Schizoaffective disorder is a mental disorder that is marked by 2 components: a psychotic component (hallucinations or delusions) and a mood component (mania or depression).
+Patients must therefore meet the diagnostic criteria for both major mood disorder and schizophrenia.
+Schizoaffective Disorder||Current mood episodes with active phase of schizophrenia plus at least 2 weeks of lifetime history of delusions or hallucinations without mood symptoms||Yes||Yes||Yes, predominantly|